Lightnin1/Simple-Linear-Regression-model/README.md

 # Student Score Predictor (Linear Regression Project)

 This project uses simple **linear regression** to predict student exam scores based on the number of hours they studied.
-It's part of my learning journey in the [Stanford Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) by Andrew Ng.

 ---